GASVIC/gasvic.github.io/README.rst

 ========

-This document proposes to replace the current Joomla-based web site with a flat file structure built from reStructuredText files managed through a git repo.
+This document proposes to replace the current Joomla-based web site with a flat file structure built from text files managed through a git repo.

 Rationale
 =========